oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

 ## Introduction

-In this lab, we will deploy Oracle E-Business Suite (EBS) Cloud Manager using the Marketplace Application: Oracle E-Business Suite Cloud Manager Stack for Demos.
+In this lab, we will deploy Oracle E-Business Suite (EBS) Cloud Manager using the Marketplace application *Oracle E-Business Suite: Cloud Manager Deployment Stack for Landing Zones*.

 Estimated Lab Time: 30 minutes